Jahenr/CheatSheets/NPM_CheatSheet.md

         # To Lists the installed versions of all dependencies in this software
                 npm list

+        # Remove a package from the project
+                npm uninstall package_name

         # Remove packages globally
                 npm uninstall -g package-name